constexpr Constructors and Literal Types

 };

-Let's verify this: under GCC 15.2.1 (-std=c++20 -O2), the assembly code for accessing kDec42.bcd is just a single mov instruction loading a constant from the .rodata section, whereas runtime BCD calculation requires multiple division, shift, and loop instructions.
-The compile-time version truly achieves zero runtime overhead.
+Let's verify this: under GCC 15.2.1 (-O2), accessing seconds results in assembly that is just a mov instruction loading a constant from the .rodata section, whereas calculating BCD at runtime requires multiple division, shift, and loop instructions.
+The compile-time version indeed achieves zero runtime overhead.

 Step 3 — constexpr Member Functions

-Not only can constructors be constexpr, but ordinary member functions can be as well.
-Furthermore, starting from C++14, constexpr member functions can modify an object's member variables (as long as the calling context permits).
+Not only can constructors be constexpr, but ordinary member functions can be too.
+Furthermore, starting with C++14, constexpr member functions can modify an object's member variables (as long as the calling context allows).

 A Compile-Time Complex Number Class

 Let's write a complex number class that can be used at compile time.
-This example is quite practical because complex number operations are ubiquitous in signal processing.
+This example is quite practical since complex arithmetic is ubiquitous in signal processing.

 struct Complex {